microsoft/botframework-solutions/docs/skills/productivity-calendar.md

 ### Skill Parameters
-The following Parameters are accepted by the Skill and enable additional personalisation of responses to a given user:
+The following parameters are accepted by the Skill and enable additional personalisation of responses to a given user:
 - `IPA.Timezone`

+Read [Handling Events With Your Virtual Assistant](../virtual-assistant/events.md) to learn how to manage events within a Skill.

 ### Configuration File Information
 The following Configuration entries are required to be passed to the Skill and are provided through the Virtual Assistant appSettings.json file.